jahoyan/jahoyan.github.io/_pages/about.md

 ## 📰 News

  * *2023.09*, Rank first (1/161) in the comprehensive assessment major in the third year, and win the **National Scholarship for undergraduates** in the 2022-2023 academic year!
  * *2023.05*, Win the Finalist prize in the American college students Mathematical contest in Modeling with my teammates Yubiao Wang and Ke Zhang, congratulations to us!
- * *2022.09*, Rank eighth (8/165) in the comprehensive assessment major in the second year,and win the **first-class scholarship** in the 2021-2022 academic year.
  * *2022.08*, Win the national third prize of the national Statistical Modeling Contest for College students.

 ## 📝 Publications

+ * *None*

 ## 💻 Projects

  * *2022.01 - 2023.06*, Preside over the **national college student innovation and entrepreneurship training program** Intelligent picking system for assisting farmers based on deep learning supervised by **[Prof. Biao Hou](https://web.xidian.edu.cn/houbiao/)**.

 ## 🌞 Professional Services

+ * *None*

 ## 🏅 Honors and Awards